-We haven’t documented any accessibility features for Difficulty in Assassin's Creed Identity which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Assassin's Creed Identity which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Assassin's Creed Identity, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in Assassin's Creed Identity which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.
 This includes games that always display buttons to press during play.

 These features aid your progress through the game offering different ways of maintaining your progression.

 Assisted Progress With Hints: The game notices if you get stuck (or you can press a button) and provides information to help you progress.
 This can offer hints or tutorials popping up during play.
 This includes hints after you have died, where it can suggest strategies or difficulty settings to adjust or offer to skip past problematic levels.